 If you’re on track to reach your goal, continue to monitor your campaign’s activity and record results each month.
 You might think about investing even more into your campaign.
 For example, if your paid ads are performing well, you may want to build on that momentum by increasing your bids or daily budget.
 Or if a partnership with another nonprofit proved fruitful, you might consider reaching out to an influencer to collaborate on another social platform.

 If your efforts aren’t producing the results you were hoping for, adjust your approach.

 While there are many more aspects to creating successful nonprofit marketing campaigns, this primer provides a sound foundation to direct strategic branding to build solid relationships with high-opportunity donation segments.

-For more information on marketing for nonprofits with custom and turnkey solutions, contact PlannedGiving.com
+For more information on nonprofit marketing with custom and turnkey solutions, contact PlannedGiving.com.